Tools & calculators

 The cash advance rate is the interest rate that is applied to the amount that you withdraw.
 Usually it is around 20% p.a. which is not cheap.
 And unlike making a normal purchase, the cash advance interest rate is applied to the amount straightaway – which means there’s no 55 days interest free days.

 A balance transfer is when one bank pays off the outstanding debt at your old bank and transfers it to a new account with them.
+Since this is likely your first credit card, there is no need for a balance transfer from another credit card.
+However, you may be interested in transferring a balance from a personal loan, which is something that some of these cards can facilitate.

 A couple of reasons why.